-The four-time Grammy® Award winner is equally committed to the performance of traditional composers as to the future of music: so far she has given world premieres of 28 works.
-Unsuk Chin, Sebastian Currier, Henri Dutilleux, Sofia Gubaidulina, Witold Lutoslawski, Norbert Moret, Krzysztof Penderecki, André Previn, Wolfgang Rihm, Jörg Widmann, and John Williams have all composed for Anne-Sophie Mutter.
-Furthermore, she dedicates herself to numerous benefit projects and to supporting tomorrow’s musical elite: in 1997, she founded the Association of Friends of the Anne-Sophie Mutter Foundation e.V., to which the Anne-Sophie Mutter Foundation was added in 2008.
-These two charitable institutions provide support for the scholarship recipients, support which is tailored to the fellows’ individual needs.
-Since 2011, Anne-Sophie Mutter has regularly shared the spotlight on stage with her ensemble of fellows, Mutter’s Virtuosi.
+The four-time Grammy Award winner is equally committed to the performance of standard repertoire as to the future of music: So far, she has given world premieres of 31 works—Thomas Ades, Unsuk Chin, Sebastian Currier, Henri Dutilleux, Sofia Gubaidulina, Witold Lutosławski, Norbert Moret, Krzysztof Penderecki, André Previn, Wolfgang Rihm, Jörg Widmann, and John Williams have all composed for her.
+Mutter dedicates herself to supporting tomorrow’s musical elite and numerous benefit projects.
+Since January 2022, she has served on the foundation board of the Lucerne Festival.
+In 1997, she founded the “Association of Friends of the Anne-Sophie Mutter Foundation,” to which the Anne-Sophie Mutter Foundation was added in 2008.
+These two charitable institutions provide support for the scholarship recipients, tailoring it to the fellows’ individual needs.
+Since 2011, Mutter has regularly shared the spotlight on stage with her ensemble of fellows, Mutter’s Virtuosi.

-In October 2019, Anne-Sophie Mutter was honored to receive the Praemium Imperiale in the music category; in June, she received the Polar Music Prize.
-In March 2018, Poland awarded her the Gloria Artis Gold Medal for Cultural Achievements, making Anne-Sophie Mutter the first German artist to receive such an honor.
+In March 2022, the Krzysztof Penderecki Academy of Music in Krakow bestowed an honorary doctorate upon her.
+In October 2019, Mutter was awarded the Praemium Imperiale in the music category; in June, she received the Polar Music Prize.
 In February 2018, she was named an Honorary Member of the Accademia Nazionale di Santa Cecilia.
-Romania awarded her the Order of Cultural Merit in the rank of a Grand Officer in November 2017; during the same month, France honored her by presenting her with the insignia of a Commander of the French Order of the Arts and Literature.
-In December 2016, the Spanish Ministry of Education, Culture and Sports awarded her the “Medalla de oro al Mérito en las Bellas Artes” (Gold Medal for Merits in the Fine Arts).
-In January 2015, Anne-Sophie Mutter was named an Honorary Fellow of Keble College at the University of Oxford.
-In October 2013, she became a Foreign Honorary Member of the American Academy of Arts and Sciences, after winning the medal of the Lutoslawski Society (Warsaw) in January.
-In 2012, the Atlantic Council bestowed the Distinguished Artistic Leadership Award upon her.
+In November 2017, France named her a Commander of the French Order of the Arts and Literature.
+In December 2016, the Spanish Ministry of Education, Culture, and Sports awarded her the Medalla de oro al Mérito en las Bellas Artes.
+In October 2013, she became a Foreign Honorary Member of the American Academy of Arts and Sciences, after winning the medal of the Lutosławski Society (Warsaw) in January.
 In 2011, she received the Brahms Prize as well as the Erich Fromm Prize and the Gustav Adolf Prize for her social activism.
-The violinist has been awarded the German Grand Order of Merit, the French Medal of the Legion of Honor, the Bavarian Order of Merit, the Decoration of Honor for Services to the Republic of Austria, and numerous other honors.
+The violinist has also been awarded the German Grand Order of Merit, the French Medal of the Legion of Honor, the Bavarian Order of Merit, and the Decoration of Honor for Services to the Republic of Austria.